Want to know some easy ways to save money this winter? Check out these super awesome cold weather hacks to stay warm this winter!

 The sun, even through a window, can heat up your home!
 This is perfect for days when it’s sunny.

-Use every last minute of sunlight you can get and close your blinds at night.
+Use every last minute of sunlight you can get and close your blinds at night to trap that warm layer of air in your home.

 5. Dress in layers